CMA-ES (evolution strategy), the main sub-module of cma implementing

 not work with equality constraints, where the feasible domain has zero

-volume, find-feasible arguments are False
+volume, find-feasible arguments are False by default.

-are keyword arguments to instantiate
+kwargs_confit are keyword arguments to instantiate

-which is optimized and
+constraints_handler.ConstrainedFitnessAL which is optimized and

-attribute in the second return
+returned as objective_function attribute in the second return

-argument (type CMAEvolutionStrategy
+argument (type CMAEvolutionStrategy).

 Other and further keyword arguments are passed (in **kwargs_fmin)

-to cma.fmin2
+to cma.fmin2.

-Consider using ConstrainedFitnessAL
+Consider using ConstrainedFitnessAL directly instead of fmin_con2.

-minimize objective_function
+minimize objective_function with lq-CMA-ES.

 See help(cma.fmin) for the input parameter descriptions where

-is not available and noise-related options may
+parallel_objective is not available and noise-related options may

 fail.